 Glynn County man pleads guilty to attacking, stabbing Appling County children

 Mar.
-16—A Glynn County man will spend the next 25 years in prison after pleading guilty in Appling County Superior Court last week to attacking two children with a knife in January 2022.
+17—A Glynn County man will spend the next 25 years in prison after pleading guilty in Appling County Superior Court last week to attacking two children with a knife in January 2022.

 "Jones was armed with a knife and attacked the 11-year-old male child by striking him, strangling him, and at some point, plunging the knife into the boy's head," the release said.